Walter C. Teagle: Honors

 Teagle was selected as one of 20th Century Great American Business Leaders by Harvard Business School and was inducted into the Automotive Hall of Fame in 1974 for his work at Standard Oil in expanding research and development of petroleum-based products, leading to fuel refinements and diverse petrochemical uses such as in cosmetics and food preservatives.
 He appears on the cover of the December 9, 1929 issue of Time Magazine.
 He was also selected as one of the 100 Most Notable Cornellians and inducted into the Cornell University Athletic Hall of Fame.

 Other positions

 Teagle was very active in labor, business, and trade organizations and councils.
+Though supportive of the Republican Party, Teagle was also more supportive of labor rights, in contrast to many other businessmen of his day.
 He served as head of President Hoover's job sharing movement and on the National Labor Board during its brief tenure from 1933 to 1934, helping handle labor disputes.
 He was appointed to President Roosevelt's National Defense Mediation Board and National War Labor Board.
 He was also on the national Business Advisory Council and a director of the National Foreign Trade Council and Federal Reserve Bank.

 In 1944, he established The Teagle Foundation "to advance the well-being and general good of mankind throughout the world."
 At Teagle's request, the foundation's directors always include an individual appointed by Cornell University and an individual appointed by ExxonMobil.

+During the 1956 U.S. Presidential election, Teagle donated donated $6,200 to the Republican Party.